bongiornoc/Compact-RIEnet/README.md

-# Compact-RIEnet: A Compact Rotational Invariant Estimator Network for GMV Optimisation
+# Compact-RIEnet: A Compact Rotational Invariant Estimator Network for GMV Optimization

 [![PyPI version](https://img.shields.io/pypi/v/compact-rienet.svg)](https://pypi.org/project/compact-rienet/)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Compact-RIEnet implements a **parameter-efficient, end-to-end neural estimator** for **global minimum-variance (GMV)** portfolios.
+Compact-RIEnet implements a **parameter-efficient, end-to-end neural estimator** for **Global Minimum-Variance (GMV)** portfolios.
 The architecture couples a **five-parameter lag-kernel** with a **bidirectional GRU spectral denoiser** and a **marginal-volatility head** to produce cleaned inverse covariances and analytic GMV weights.
 By design, the number of learnable parameters is **independent of the look-back window length and the asset-universe size**, enabling immediate transfer across universes and sampling frequencies without retraining.
-The model is trained directly on a realized-variance objective and can export its cleaned covariance for constrained optimizations.
+The model can be trained directly on a realized-variance objective and can export its cleaned covariance for constrained optimizations.

 ## Key Features